ucquantum/momentum/bylaws.md

 ## Article II: Purpose

-### Section 1: The purpose of UChicago Quantum Society is to be a community for those interested in quantum computing.
-Our goal is to host talks, hackathons, workshops, and lab tours.
+### Section 1: The purpose of UChicago Quantum Society is provide a community for those interested in quantum computing.
+Our goal is to host talks, hackathons, workshops, and lab tours that are open to the public in addition to weekly meetings where we learn, solve problems, and discuss concepts or issues related to quantum computing.

 ## Article III: Field of Membership

-### Section 1: Voting membership is limited to currently registered students at the University of Chicago and are in one or more of the following groups at the time when nominations open (two weeks prior to election):
+### Section 1: Any student that is interested is eligible to be a member so long as they are attending or have attended at least one UCQuantum campus event hosted during the current academic year and are in one or more of the following groups during the academic year:

 	1. UC Quantum Listhost